 To create a feature layer from a shapefile (.shp):

 - Instantiate the AGSShapefileFeatureTable with the path to the shapefile.
 This path must point to the .shp file and the associated .shx and .dbf files must be present at the same location.

 - Create a AGSFeatureLayer from the AGSShapefileFeatureTable and add it as an operational layer to the map.

 Raster data consists of a matrix of cells where each individual cell contains a value representing information.
 For example, satellite or aerial images and photographs for visualizing an area.
-You can identify and query cell values, and define renderers to display the raster data.
+You can define renderers to display the raster data.
 This SDK supports several raster formats.
-To work offline you just sideload these onto your device and add the raster dataset to your app using the AGSRasterLayer class.
-See, Add a raster to a map, for more information.
+To work offline you just copy these onto your device and add the raster dataset to your app using the AGSRasterLayer class.
+See Add a raster to a map for more information.